 Benefits include a contributory pension scheme and private health insurance.

 Who should apply

-We are looking for seven well-educated, focused, enthusiastic, commercially aware graduates with a minimum 2.1 degree in any discipline.
+We are looking for seven focused, enthusiastic and commercially aware graduates with a minimum 2:1 degree in any discipline.
 We welcome confident communicators with strong interpersonal skills who share our desire to be the best.

 GDL and LPC funding subject to a cap.
 Details available on request.